mrklees/mrklees.github.io/_posts/2022-07-18-critical-wrap.md

 Space Sounds, our interactive A/V project, also made an appearance with some new music and interactions between the sounds and the LED light display.

-The total effect created a chill, ethereal vibe that we felt provided some needed respite from the stimulation of esplanade!
+The total effect created a chill, ethereal vibe that we felt provided some needed respite from the stimulation of esplanade.

 While this was not our first Burner event it was the first time we've hosted a theme camp and it was so rewarding to meet other artists and burners.
 We were excited to meet several individuals who stopped by each day to see the menagerie unfurl